 Which chemo drugs are used to treat Merkel cell cancer (MCC)?

-Merkel cell carcinoma (MCC) is rare, so it’s been hard to study the use of chemotherapy for MCC in clinical trials.
+Merkel cell carcinoma (MCC) is rare, so it’s been hard to study using chemotherapy to treat it in clinical trials.
 Because of this, doctors often use chemo drugs that have been helpful in treating other types of fast-growing neuroendocrine tumors.
-The most commonly used drugs for MCCs that have spread include:
+The most common chemo drugs for MCCs that have spread include:

 - Cisplatin